17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Aspen Brewing Company

 The Aspen Brewing Company is a staple of the local craft beer scene.
-Nestled at the base of the Elk Mountains, Aspen’s sole licensed brewery is also the biggest in the Roaring Fork Valley.
+Nestled at the base of the Elk Mountains, Aspen’s sole licensed brewery is also the biggest in the Roaring Fork Valley—and as bona fide craft beer connoisseurs, it gets our stamp of approval!

-Taste the crisp outdoor lifestyle Aspen is known for with Aspen Brewing Company’s wide variety of beers, ranging from creative to classic.
-Grab a pint at their taproom downtown or next to stunning views in the tasting room at their brewery by the airport.
+Taste the crisp outdoor lifestyle Aspen is known for with the wide variety of beers at the Aspen Brewing Company, ranging from creative to classic.
+Grab a pint at their taproom downtown.
 Order a sourdough pizza along with it for a match made in heaven.

 Keep an eye out for their beer van pouring draught at events around town.